-Debt Collection Proceedings.
-Debt enforcement is generally initiated by debt collection proceedings.
-The creditor must submit a debt enforcement request to the Debt Collection Office (an administrative entity), usually at the place of the debtor's permanent residence or registered seat.
+the Debt Collection Office (an administrative authority), usually at the place of the debtor's permanent residence or registered seat.
 One particularity of Swiss debt enforcement proceedings is that this request does not require any proof of the creditor's claim.